How I replaced my day-job with earnings from this blog

 Search Engine Optimization (SEO) is an science/art (depending on who you ask) that focuses on getting your website or blog to the top of the search engine listings.
 Being at the top of Google’s results for any decent keywords can be a great source of traffic and the greatest part about it is that it is FREE TRAFFIC!!!

-I am not going to get too deep into SEO here (if you are interested in learning more check out The Keyword Academy) but as your blog grows you should try to learn more about it, as it will only help you by knowing more.
+I am not going to get deep into SEO much here, there are far more thorough books about it (i.e. SEOBook) but as your blog grows you should try to learn more about it, as it will only help you by knowing more.
 Just like most of the things you will learn while blogging, you don’t need to be an expert at it – just having a working knowledge will provide great results.

 The thing to remember about the search engines (especially Google) is that they are trying to create a perfect system where any searcher can find exactly what they want.
 Google wants to display the most relevant websites to their searchers.
 They will never have a perfect system, but they probably won’t stop trying.
 If you can keep this in mind, it will be very helpful when you are trying to optimize your blog.
 Don’t waste your time trying to trick them, they will figure it out and will punish you for it.
 Just focus on making it very clear to them what your site is all about and writing great content for your reader and the rest will take care of itself.